OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

 	A pluggable command-line frontend, including commands to setup package file layouts

-      **plug-ins**
+      **plugins**
-	Python objects that can be used to extend the functionality of the framework.
+	A computer program (e.g., a Python object) that interacts with a host aplication to provide specific functionality without changing the host application.

       **PID**